 How Easy Is It to Sell a Shared Ownership Property?

-Selling a Shared Ownership property differs to selling a property on the open market, but you are still able to sell your property at any time you wish.
+Selling a Shared Ownership property differs to selling a property on the open market.
+However, this must be done via the housing association.
 You will also benefit from our help in marketing and selling your home.

 Are there any restrictions on selling Shared Ownership?